flowcore-io/library-flowcore-microservice-ts/README.md

 > for `Gauge`,`Histogram` and`Summary`.
 So you can import them from there instead of the `@willsoto/nestjs-prometheus`
 > and `prom-client` packages.

+To use default node metrics exported from the `@willsoto/nestjs-prometheus` package, use the `withDefaultMetrics` method when building the metrics module.

+To add default labels to all metrics, use the `withDefaultLabels` method when building the metrics module.

 ### Observability

 the observability module provides a wrapper around the [`nestjs-ddtrace`](https://www.npmjs.com/package/nestjs-ddtrace)